-What happened: Root argues against dissolving the restraining order, stating there will be insufficient utilities for the project by its August 2015 completion date.
+Root argues against dissolving the restraining order, stating there will be insufficient utilities for the project by its August 2015 completion date.
 He also argues that case law establishes the need for a restraining order because the city's issuance of permits, despite two successful referendum petitions opposing the project, would be a clear violation of the plaintiffs' First Amendment rights.
 Opus has until 5 p.m.
 Sept.
 3 to reply.

 Also, the city's attorney, Christopher Rackers, files a response to the plaintiffs' motion for sanctions.
 That motion, which was made in state court, asserted the city violated the restraining order by marking the site's utility connections with spray paint.
 Rackers argues the spray painting is not facilitating the development and is instead required by state law.
 He asks Laughrey to dismiss the plaintiffs' motion for sanctions.

-What happened: U.S. District Judge Nanette Laughrey rules that Opus could intervene in the case for the sole purpose of fighting the restraining order.
+U.S. District Judge Nanette Laughrey rules that Opus could intervene in the case for the sole purpose of fighting the restraining order.
 She sets deadlines for written arguments to be filed by Opus and the plaintiffs and sets a hearing for 3 p.m.
 Sept.
 4. She also extends the restraining order by one day.
 It is now due to expire on Sept.
 5.

-What happened: Thomas Harrison, the Opus attorney, argues again that Opus should be allowed to enter the case, saying the lawsuit is not about civil rights but instead is designed to scuttle the apartment project.
+Thomas Harrison, the Opus attorney, argues again that Opus should be allowed to enter the case, saying the lawsuit is not about civil rights but instead is designed to scuttle the apartment project.
 Laughrey schedules a hearing on the matter for Friday.

-What happened: Root files the plaintiffs' response to Opus' motion to intervene, stating the defendants, the city and Matthes would protect Opus' interests.
+Root files the plaintiffs' response to Opus' motion to intervene, stating the defendants, the city and Matthes would protect Opus' interests.
 Laughrey orders Opus to reply by the end of the day Aug.
 28.

-What happened: Harrison files a motion asking the court to speed up the process by requiring a faster response from the plaintiffs to his motion to intervene.
+Harrison files a motion asking the court to speed up the process by requiring a faster response from the plaintiffs to his motion to intervene.
 Time is of the essence if the Opus project is to succeed, he argues.

-What happened: Root files an emergency motion to extend the restraining order, which is scheduled to expire Aug.
+Root files an emergency motion to extend the restraining order, which is scheduled to expire Aug.
 25. After a teleconference hearing, Laughrey extends the restraining order by 10 days.
 She states, though, that "the (temporary restraining order) does not apply to emergency actions necessary for the safety of persons and preservation of property."

-What happened: The city's attorney, Rackers, moves the case to the U.S. District Court, Western District of Missouri.
+The city's attorney, Rackers, moves the case to the U.S. District Court, Western District of Missouri.
 The case is assigned to an outside mediator.

-Why it matters: The notices that Rackers filed said the alleged violations of the plaintiffs' First Amendment rights gives the federal court jurisdiction.
+The notices that Rackers filed said the alleged violations of the plaintiffs' First Amendment rights gives the federal court jurisdiction.
 The mediation, meanwhile, is designed to allow parties to reach a settlement before attorneys' fees make that impossible.

-What happened: Springfield attorney Joseph Sheppard joins the plaintiffs' legal team.
+Springfield attorney Joseph Sheppard joins the plaintiffs' legal team.

-Why it matters: Sheppard represented Maranda Reynolds, Show-Me State Cannabis Regulation Inc. and the American Victory Coalition in a civil rights case against the city of Springfield.
+Sheppard represented Maranda Reynolds, Show-Me State Cannabis Regulation Inc. and the American Victory Coalition in a civil rights case against the city of Springfield.
 The plaintiffs in that case filed a similar lawsuit after the marijuana law they put forth by initiative petition was repealed by the Springfield City Council instead of being placed on the ballot.
 The city settled the case by paying $225,000 to the plaintiffs.

-What happened: Root files a motion for sanctions against the city for violating the restraining order, citing a Missourian article that mentions that a city employee marked the site's utility connections with spray paint while the restraining order was in effect.
+Root files a motion for sanctions against the city for violating the restraining order, citing a Missourian article that mentions that a city employee marked the site's utility connections with spray paint while the restraining order was in effect.

-What happened: Harrison files a motion to allow Opus and its partner company, HSRE ODC II MIZZOU, LLC, to intervene in the case and to dissolve the restraining order.
+Harrison files a motion to allow Opus and its partner company, HSRE ODC II MIZZOU, LLC, to intervene in the case and to dissolve the restraining order.

-What happened: Boone County Circuit Judge Christine Carpenter issues a temporary restraining order prohibiting the city from any actions on the Opus project other than voting on the repeal of the second development agreement.
+Boone County Circuit Judge Christine Carpenter issues a temporary restraining order prohibiting the city from any actions on the Opus project other than voting on the repeal of the second development agreement.

-Why it matters: As a result, the city couldn't issue permits Opus needs to proceed with demolition of buildings on the Locust Street site or to begin construction.
+As a result, the city couldn't issue permits Opus needs to proceed with demolition of buildings on the Locust Street site or to begin construction.

-What happened: Wilson and MacMann file the suit against the city and Matthes, alleging the city's actions regarding the proposed Opus Development Co. project violate their rights to referendum and free speech.
+Wilson and MacMann file the suit against the city and Matthes, alleging the city's actions regarding the proposed Opus Development Co. project violate their rights to referendum and free speech.
 The lawsuit alleges that the plaintiffs' First Amendment rights would be immediately and irreparably harmed if the project were allowed to proceed.

-Why it matters: The document provides a timeline of the Opus project and the utility issues surrounding it that prompted the city to pass two development agreements for the project.
+The document provides a timeline of the Opus project and the utility issues surrounding it that prompted the city to pass two development agreements for the project.
 The agreements — which were both repealed by the council after referendum petitions were submitted against each — exchanged $450,000 toward off-site sewer and water projects in exchange for permission to proceed.
 The plaintiffs signed and helped circulate both petitions.
 It also alleges that the city's actions violated MacMann and Wilson's rights by passing the second development agreement with Opus while the first was being petitioned against and when the city stated in a news release the project would still proceed with the second petition process ongoing.